dustinbrownman/ruby-node-concurrency-playground/README.md

-# Sinatra playground
+# Ruby - Node concurrency playground

-It's just a place for me to spin up quick endpoints for me to play around with.
-Nothing really interesting here 😄
+Just a place for me to explore and test how concurrency differs for Ruby vs Node.